About us

 PR and Fundraising

 Lucia Messer is responsible for Usthi’s public relations work since fall 2024 and supports the team in fundraising.
 During her Master’s degree in Changing Societies at the University of Basel, she was able to get to the bottom of pressing questions about social structures and visions of a fairer way of living together.
-Lucia is looking forward to putting her thoughts into action, which she has so far implemented together with fellow campaigners through civil society engagement in the field of migration.
-Lucia discovered her passion for public relations work at Caritas Switzerland, where she has gained valuable experience in communication and fundraising over the past few years.
+Messer is looking forward to putting her thoughts into action, which she has so far implemented together with fellow campaigners through civil society engagement in the field of migration.
+She discovered her passion for public relations work at Caritas Switzerland, where she has gained valuable experience in communication and fundraising over the past few years.
 On summer evenings and weekends, her favorite place to be is on the balcony – with a good book or having exciting conversations with friends.

 lmesser@usthi.ch